Truck Accident Lawyer in Grand Junction

 - Wrongful death, if you lost a loved one in the crash

 Insurance companies will try to downplay your injuries or blame you for the crash.
-Don’t let them take advantage of you.
+Don’t let them take advantage of you as a victim.
 Let a seasoned commercial truck accident lawyer stand between you and the pushback.

 Time Limits for Filing a Truck Accident Lawsuit in Colorado

-Colorado’s deadline for personal injury cases – including truck accidents – is generally three years from the accident date.
+Colorado’s deadline for filing a personal injury claim – including those arising from truck accidents – is generally three years from the accident date.
 If you miss this deadline, you may lose your right to seek compensation.
 However, exceptions may apply depending on the details of your case.

 Don’t wait to get legal advice.
 The sooner you contact a trucking accident law firm, the more time you have to prepare your case.